Armin T. Wegner: Weimar period

 In Germany after the war, Wegner married author Lola Landau, and became an activist espousing pacifism.
 His efforts during the aftermath of World War I and the fall of the Ottoman Empire explicitly advocated a separate Armenian nation as a path to reconciliation, which raised difficult political questions.
 Likewise, Wegner tried to ascribe culpability to the Young Turk regime rather than the Turkish people as a whole.

 In 1921 Wegner testified at the trial of Soghomon Tehlirian, the Ottoman Armenian who had killed Talat Pasha in Berlin.
 Wegner's role was only to confirm the scope and horror of the Armenian experience during the events that later became known as the Armenian Genocide.
-Talat Pasha, the former Minister of the Interior of the Ottoman Empire, had been sentenced to death in absentia for orchestrating the Armenian massacres; Tehlirian, though he killed the former Ottoman administrator in front of several eyewitnesses, was found not guilty on the grounds of temporary insanity.
+Talat Pasha, the former Minister of the Interior of the Ottoman Empire, had been sentenced to death in absentia for orchestrating the Armenian massacres; Tehlirian, though he killed the former Ottoman administrator in broad daylight in front of several eyewitnesses, was found not guilty on the grounds of temporary insanity.
 The documents of the sensational trial were collected into a book, Justicier du génocide armènien: le procès de Tehlirian, for which Wegner authored the preface.

 In 1922 Wegner published Der Schrei von Ararat (The Scream from Ararat), an appeal for the rights of surviving Armenians.
 Toward the mid-1920s, Wegner reached the peak of his popularity as a writer and as a co-creator of German Expressionism.
 In 1927–8, he and his wife traveled to the Soviet Union and also visited the Soviet Socialist Republic of Armenia, where he met with several Armenians he had befriended in Berlin in 1918–1920.
 Based on his journey, Wegner authored Five Fingers Over You, the success of which made him a celebrity.
 The text described the underlying political violence of the Soviet Communist model, foretelling the advent of Stalinism.

 Nazi era

 On April 11, 1933, shortly after the Nazi boycott of Jewish businesses, Wegner denounced the persecution of Jews in Germany in an open letter to Adolf Hitler.
 On September 19, Wegner was arrested by the Gestapo, who imprisoned and tortured him.
 He was subsequently interned in the Nazi concentration camps at Oranienburg, Börgermoor and Lichtenburg, among others.
 He was released in 1934, and fled to Rome, where he lived under an assumed name.
 In 1939, Wegner and his wife mutually agreed to divorce.
 He would later suggest, "Germany took everything from me... even my wife."
 In 1945 he married Irene Kowaliska.

 According to Stefan Ihrig, Wegner was a "broken man" by the 1960s.
-Ihrig suggests that all of Wegner’s efforts ultimately failed, in particular due to the fact that he did not manage to save a single Jew from the Nazis.
+Ihrig suggests that all of Wegner's efforts ultimately failed, in particular due to the fact that he did not manage to save a single Jew from the Nazis.